 There are so many parenting decisions to make when you have a baby that it can become overwhelming.
 But every parent should follow certain guidelines no matter what.
 Below are a few examples.

 When your baby is on the changing table, never leave them unattended, not even for a second.
 Keep all of your diaper-changing supplies nearby so you can have a hand on your little one at all times.

 Plan to change your baby’s diaper every couple of hours or more.
 Leaving them in a wet or dirty diaper too long can irritate their delicate skin and leave them susceptible to diaper rash.

 Clean your baby’s bottom thoroughly when changing a dirty diaper.
-Wipe them well with soft wipes, like Mustela’s Stelatopia Cleansing Wipes.
-These fragrance-free wipes are specially designed to relieve and moisturize sensitive, eczema-prone skin.
+Wipe them well with soft wipes, like Mustela’s Certified Organic Water Wipes with Cotton and Aloe.
+These fragrance-free wipes are specially designed to relieve and moisturize sensitive skin.

 And don’t forget to use diaper cream to protect your baby’s skin.
 Mustela’s Diaper Cream with Olive Oil and Aloe is a talc-free formula that calms your baby’s bottom and leaves a moisturizing layer on their skin to soothe and diminish redness.

 Babyproofing Your Home